Bull Arab: Breed-specific legislation and bite risks

-The perceived risk of Bull Arabs and Bull Arab-type crosses has been a topic of contention in the general public in recent years, likely echoing stigma regarding other "bully" breeds, such as the Staffordshire Bull Terrier, and the restricted American Pit Bull Terrier.
-Despite neither breed being recognised in the foundation stock for Bull Arabs.
+The perceived risk of Bull Arabs and Bull Arab-type crosses has been a topic of contention in the general public in recent years, likely echoing stigma regarding other "bully" breeds, such as the Staffordshire Bull Terrier, and the restricted American Pit Bull Terrier, despite neither breed being recognised in the foundation stock for Bull Arabs.

 The Mackay Regional Council reports pig hunting dogs are not represented in greater numbers of dog bites than other dog breeds.
-A 2022 analysis of 682 dog bite related injuries who presented to Sydney Children's Hospital in New South Wales from 2010 to 2020, no bites were attributed to Bull Arabs, though Bull Arabs are not within the 20 most common breeds in New South Wales.
+In a 2022 analysis of 682 dog bite related injuries who presented to Sydney Children's Hospital in New South Wales from 2010 to 2020, no bites were attributed to Bull Arabs, though Bull Arabs are not within the 20 most common breeds in New South Wales.
 Despite this, there has been previous cases of attacks on animals and humans attributed to Bull Arab-type dogs within Australia.

 The RSPCA has stated in reference to the Bull Arab, as well as other bully breeds, that "there has been no scientific evidence to support that certain dog breeds are more dangerous than others.
 Rather, the responsibility lies purely with the dog owner to ensure that their pet is socialised, trained and treated appropriately.
 The community should also be aware of just how to interact with dogs in public and the home.
 Any dog can make a loving, devoted pet; regardless of their breed or appearance".